 But on occasion a fermentation will stop before the sugars are all gone.
 This is known as a stuck fermentation.
 This can happen for a number of reasons: wrong fermentation temperature, using distilled water, etc. (see The Top 10 Reasons For Fermentation Failure) For this reason it is important that you check the must with a wine hydrometer to confirm that all the sugars have been fermented before moving on to the next step.

 If you continue on with the wine recipe and end up bottling the wine with sugars still in it, then a fermentation could start up within any or all the wine bottles at any time in the future, even months down the road.
 It is important to remember that even the slightest amount of fermentation can cause a lot of fizzy within the wine.

 The only exception to the above is if you have added potassium sorbate to the wine, also known as wine stabilizer.
 If you have added this before bottling, then the chance have having a re-fermentation within the wine bottles is greatly diminished.
 The same holds true if you have sweetened the wine before bottling.
 You need to add potassium sorbate along with the sugar to eliminate a potential for a re-fermentation within the wine bottle.

-This is not as common of a reason as a re-fermentation, but it happens.
+This is not as common of a reason for a homemade wine being fizzy as a re-fermentation, but it happens.
 If the fermenters, stirring spoons, hoses, wine bottles, corks and anything else the wine comes into contact with has not been sufficiently sanitized, then you run the risk of infecting your wine with a bacteria.